tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Cryptographic Attributes

-The three cryptographic operations --- digital signing, authenticated encryption with additional data (AEAD) and public key encryption --- are designated digitally-signed, aead-ciphered, and public-key-encrypted, respectively.
+The two cryptographic operations --- digital signing, and authenticated encryption with additional data (AEAD) --- are designated digitally-signed, and aead-ciphered, respectively.
 A field's cryptographic processing is specified by prepending an appropriate key word designation before the field's type specification.
 Cryptographic keys are implied by the current session state (see {{connection-states}}).